The Doe Fund: Leadership and early history

 George McDonald, founder of The Doe Fund, was working as a garment industry executive when he became conscious of New York's growing homeless population.
 He was motivated to do something about it by the teachings of his Catholic school education stressing the importance of community service and supporting those who are less fortunate.

 He started by handing out sandwiches at Grand Central Terminal while running for United States Congress.
 Though his three runs were unsuccessful, the visibility he gained from campaigning provided him a platform from which to advocate for the homeless.

-In 1985, a homeless woman known only as "Mama"—whom had fed and befriended—died of exposure, the result of spending the night on a concrete sidewalk after being ejected from Grand Central Terminal on Christmas Eve by Metro-North police, despite her pneumonia and the freezing temperatures outside.
+In 1985, a homeless woman known only as "Mama"—whom McDonald had fed and befriended— died of exposure, the result of spending the night on a concrete sidewalk after being ejected from Grand Central Terminal on Christmas Eve by Metro-North police, despite her pneumonia and the freezing temperatures outside.
 The incident led McDonald to redirect his executive career to focus on providing the homeless with a way off the streets.
 He created the organization he called The Doe Fund in honor of “Mama Doe.”